ClouDesire/docusaurus/docs/onboarding.md

 > In order to see your product visible on the marketplace, it should at least have one **Plan** set to _published_.

-## Requirements for onboarding

-Software vendors can expose applications into the Cloudesire Applications Catalog.
-This process is what we call **Application Onboarding.**

-To upload a product you will need to choose one of the following methods:

-* [ZIP Application Package](deployed.md#zip-packaging): a simple archive containing both the source code and the _SQL scripts_ of the application;
-* [Docker image](deployed.md#docker-packaging): a self-contained archive of your application meeting the [Docker](https://www.docker.com/) standards.
-* [Syndication](syndication.md): integration via API for multi-tenant applications hosted elsewhere.

 ## Start the onboarding process

-To start the onboarding process, go to the marketplace  select “log-in” at the top right corner of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
+To start the onboarding process, go to the marketplace and login to access your personal Control Panel.

 Select “_Catalog_” from the left menu, then select “_Products_” and click on the “_Create New Product_” button at the upper right hand corner.

 ![Vendors Control Panel - new product onboarding](/wp-content/uploads/2017/02/control_panel_new_product.png "Vendors Control Panel - new product")